 D. Types of Complaints Received

-The nature of complaints received by the Reserve Bank on the banking industry was mainly on lending, mortgagee sales, interest rates, fees/charges and Fraud and Forgery (Table 2).
+The nature of complaints received by the RBF on the banking industry were mainly on lending and mortgages, fees/charges and deposits(Graph3).

 E. Consultative Meetings